-Spring is here!
-But, you’re probably missing out on the gorgeous blooms at flower parks cross Japan if you’re doing self-isolation.
-To get your floral fix and decorate your house, there’s Bloomee LIFE.
+If you missed out on seeing any of the gorgeous blooms at Japanese flower parks or are still hesitant to venture far from your home, there’s Bloomee LIFE.
 Bloomee LIFE works with 100 independent florists across Japan in order to ship fresh flowers in the shortest amount of time possible.
 The variety of flowers makes it seem as if each weekly bouquet is selected with Japan’s 72 mini-seasons in mind!

 Choose between three subscription models, reasonably priced at 500 yen, 800 yen, and 1200 yen, to have flowers delivered directly to your door weekly or bi-weekly.

-Choose between 4 different subscription plans between: Dish Plate (1 main dish and 2 sides); Supple Rice (a konnyaku/rice/grain mix); Mama Meal (for pregnant and nursing women); and Diet Meals (400kcal meals).
+Choose between 4 different subscription plans: Dish Plate (1 main dish and 2 sides); Supple Rice (a konnyaku/rice/grain mix); Mama Meal (for pregnant and nursing women); and Diet Meals (400kcal meals).

 Whether you’re actively trying to avoid the “Quarantine 15” or have taken a YOLO approach to your quarantine meals, Kokoro Cares will get you on track.
 They deliver hand-selected, healthy and delicious ingredients from all over Japan.
 What makes Kokoro Cares so good is that they make Japanese cuisine so accessible!